ytsaxena/Your-Interview-Guide-Android/README.md

 Q.4 What are flows ?
 Difference between Hot and Cold Flow ?

 Q.5 Difference between State and Shared Flow ?

+Q.6 What are flows ?
+Difference between Hot and Cold Flow ?

+Q.7 Difference between State and Shared Flow ?

+Q.8 What is the difference between Binds and Provider in daQgger

+Q.9 What are qualifiers in dagger , what is the purpose of them ?